AMERICAN INTEGRITY STANDS READY TO ASSIST IMPACTED POLICYHOLDERS

 - Receipts and invoices for incurred expenses if your home is deemed unlivable.
 Please note that coverage for these expenses is known as Additional Living Expenses (ALE).
 Be sure to ask your claims representative if ALE is included in your policy.

 After a storm, be extremely vigilant of fraudulent contractors who prey on homeowners simply trying to get their lives and homes back to normal.
 Read all paperwork carefully and ask for recommendations and credentials when selecting a contractor.
+Remember: It's illegal for roofing contractors to solicit customers.
+Click here for more information about this new law.

 While our goal is to assist all customers in a timely manner, it’s important to remember that, after a storm, we respond to claims based on severity.
 After helping customers who have been displaced from their homes, our adjusters will reach out to policyholders based on the level of damage sustained by their home.